liam2/liam2/doc/usersguide/source/model.rst

 However, in practice, there are often some fields which are not present in the input file.
-They will need to be calculated later by the model, and you need to tell LIAM2 that the field is missing, by using "initialdata: false" in the definition for that field (see the *agegroup* variable in the example below).
+They will need to be calculated later by the model, and you need to tell LIAM2 that the field is missing, by using `initialdata: False` in the definition for that field (see the *agegroup* variable in the example below).

 .. _fields_output: